SherylHYX/pytorch_geometric_signed_directed/docs/source/notes/data.rst

 Edge Splitting for Directed Networks
 -------------------------------

 We provide a function to create edge splits of directed networks.
+The splitting can either be done via data loading or separately.

 .. code-block:: python